-The Patrick Administration has released a set of Sustainable Development Principles that guide the creation and implementation of state agency policies and programs, as well as investments in land and infrastructure.
-The Principles can be found on the Governor's website.
-Municipalities, through policies like Commonwealth Capital, are also asked to modify their planning, regulatory, and funding actions to achieve consistency with the Principles.
+The Commonwealth has released a set of Sustainable Development Principles that guide the creation and implementation of state agency policies and programs, as well as investments in land and infrastructure.
+Municipalities are also asked to modify their planning, regulatory, and funding actions to achieve consistency with the Principles.

 The state's Sustainable Development Principles include promoting clean energy, in the form of energy efficiency and renewable power generation, in order to reduce greenhouse gas emissions and consumption of fossil fuels.
 They also encourage the creation of "pedestrian-friendly" districts and neighborhoods that mix commercial, civic, cultural, educational, and recreational activities with parks and homes.
 In regard to housing, the Principles call for building homes "near jobs, transit, and where services are available."

 Agencies provide expertise and assistance, as well as funding, to those who would like to plan, design, regulate, invest, and/or build smart growth/smart energy.
 Programs and staff from throughout state government have the expertise and ability to provide technical assistance to those interested in economic development, housing, energy, environment, transportation, and other areas.
 Providing communities with assistance to redraft their land use regulations is particularly important to achieving the Commonwealth's smart growth goals.

 Smart Growth / Smart Energy Toolkit:

 This Smart Growth/Smart Energy Toolkit is a focal point for state technical assistance efforts.
 The 22 modules in the Toolkit provide communities the information that they need to understand whether a particular zoning techniques is suited to realization of their goals, and to adopt regulations that have been adapted to their unique circumstance.